thunderpoot/NovaTeleBASIC/README.md

 Support for completions is planned for a future update.

-See [basic.man](https://github.com/p85/basic.man/blob/master/basic.man) for a full syntax definition.
+See [The TeleBASIC Manual](https://github.com/telehack-foundation/.github/blob/main/basic.md) for a full syntax definition.